PaulWieland/ratgdo/docs/index.md

 ## Installing the firmware
 1. You must use Google Chrome or a Chromium based browser.
 No other browsers support serial device communication at this time.
 2. Connect ratgdo to your Mac or PC with USB cable (Additional USB to UART drivers may be required).
+The blue LED will briefly flash and turn off when no firmware is present on the board.
 3. [Click here to launch the ratgdo ESP Web Tools flasher](flash.html)
 4. Choose the version you wish to install
   * **ratgdo** - includes WiFi configuration through ESP Tools.
 After flashing the firmware, ESP tools will ask you for your WiFi credentials.
 After ratgdo connects to your network, you will be given the option to _Visit Device_ so you can configure the MQTT settings.